 One quick note on finding Microsoft Teams apps: Because Teams is part of the broader Microsoft 365 package, expect similar levels of admin oversight.
 Unlike some other popular tools we’ve reviewed, the Teams app store is heavily controlled by your organization’s Microsoft 365 or Teams admin.
 If you’re searching for an app in this list and it doesn’t show up, you’ll need to contact your admin and request that they approve the app on your network or organizational profile.

-Teamwork is a wide-ranging project management platform with all the functions businesses need to track tasks, work with vendors and clients.
-It’s ideal for any organization using Teams and anyone involved with client work, with advanced features for tracking billable time and more.
+Teamwork.com is a wide-ranging platform for all things client work—including project management—with all the functions businesses need to track tasks, drive efficiency, and work with vendors and clients.
+It’s ideal for any organization using Teams and anyone involved with client work, with advanced features for tracking billable time, improving profits, and more.

-Teamwork’s integration with Microsoft Teams enables numerous functions that make life easier for anyone using Teamwork.
+Teamwork.com’s integration with Microsoft Teams enables numerous functions that make life easier for anyone using Teamwork.com.
 This includes adding a Board View, Task View, and Gantt chart to any team within Microsoft Teams.

-And by connecting Teamwork Spaces to Teams, you’ll make it easy for everyone on your team to find Teamwork content within Teams.
-See more of what Teamwork can do for your business now — get started now for free.
+And by connecting Teamwork Spaces to Teams, you’ll make it easy for everyone on your team to find content within Teams.

-Search for linked Teamwork projects, tasks, and people within Teamwork and share them in Teams messages.
+Search for linked Teamwork.com projects, tasks, and people within Teamwork.com and share them in Microsoft Teams messages.

-@Teamwork modifier enables rich search from Teams search bar or within chats.
+@Teamwork.com modifier enables rich search from the Microsoft Teams search bar or within chats.

-Create Teamwork tasks from posts, messages, or the Teams search bar.
+Create Teamwork.com tasks directly from posts, messages, or the Microsoft Teams search bar.

 May not be the best choice for enterprise organizations that don’t deal with client work or billable hours.

-AppSource doesn’t list many reviews of the Teamwork integration for Teams.
+AppSource doesn’t list many reviews of the Teamwork.com integration for Teams.

 Monday is a newer project management tool that has seen heavy advertising rotation in the past couple of years, touting it as the simplest and best way to manage a team.
 It’s geared more toward startups and small businesses, where the person doing the managing may not be a pro project manager.